 What if you misplace or delete an important email or document?
 If you manage to catch it before the Microsoft retention policy time frame is up, you have a chance of recovering it.
 This will take time, and you’ll need to ask Microsoft to assist – with no documented SLA for this service.

 Time or object based restores with full-text search of backed up items are only possible with 3rd party software.
 Let’s say a departed staff member created an important policy document during their time with you.
 Unfortunately, it was accidentally deleted during or after their handover.
 With the right software, you can simply search on demand backups.
 Select the time frame you want to search within, or search for the document type or email you know exists in your backed up data.

 What is granular restoration of data?
 Firstly, it means you can restore individual items without needing to restore bigger chunks of data and then hope that what you’re looking for is in there after you troll through it all.

 It also gives you the ability to resolve conflicts by recovering specific versions of documents.
 Why is this significant?
 Native functionality will help you recover the latest version of a document on request, assuming it is within the restore time constraints.
-Specialised software allows you to recover ‘point-in-time’ versions.
+Specialised software allows you to recover ‘point-in-time’ versions of individual files.
 This is particularly helpful for compliance and auditing requirements, enabling you to meet legal obligations whenever they may pop up.